 The ultimate goal of radiation oncology research is to improve clinical care.
 As a specialty, we tackle diverse research questions, addressing every type of cancer and encompassing cancer biology and radiation physics.
 But despite our best efforts, evidence-based medicine cannot provide one clear answer to every clinical problem.
 In many patient scenarios, the best management approach remains uncertain, leaving room for differences of opinion and constructive debate.
 In the Gray Zone, we present difficult or controversial clinical cases.
+For example, the controversy could involve optimal workup, clinical or radiologic interpretation, sequencing or choice of therapies, or technical considerations in surgical or radiotherapy approaches.
 After each case, you will be able to read the management plans favored by a few specialists in that particular field.
 Be sure to keep up with our new cases

 and follow the conversation on Twitter at #gyzone